 This extra water can cause hydrostatic pressure and create cracks in your basement walls and push the water up through the cracks in your basement floor and concrete walls.

-Add to the fact that if you are going through a wet season, the water table may be unusually high already, and combine with this with the extra water, it can start coming into the house.
+Add to the fact that if you are going through a wet season, the water table may be unusually high already, and combined with this with the extra water, it can start coming into the house.

 How to fix blocked gutters and downspouts